-NSMN was founded by award-winning entrepreneur Jennifer Karpf.
+NSMN was founded and is still directed by award-winning entrepreneur Jennifer Karpf.

 Sports Tackles Cancer is an industry-wide fundraising program that unites sports business executives AND sports fans in the fight against cancer.
 100% of the funds raised are donated to cancer research and patient advocacy.